 If the assignment mixes photographs with prints, posters, archives, or albums, say so early.
 Some projects need a lead specialist plus narrower referrals instead of a single-category engagement.

 What is the difference between a vintage print and a later print?
-A vintage print is generally an impression made close to the time the negative or image was created.
-Later prints, estate prints, and posthumous prints can still be legitimate and valuable, but they are not automatically valued the same way as vintage material.
+A vintage print is generally made close to the time the negative or image was created.
+Later, estate, and posthumous prints can still be legitimate and valuable, but they are not automatically valued like vintage material.

 Can a photography appraisal be done online?
 Often yes, if the owner can provide strong images of the front, verso, signatures or stamps, edition notes, and condition.
 Fragile, high-value, or process-sensitive photographs may still need in-person review.